openharmony/docs/en/application-dev/security/accesstoken-overview.md

 Currently, ATM verifies app permissions based on the token identity (Token ID).
 A token ID identifies an app.
 The ATM manages app permissions based on the app's token ID.

+## Basic Principles for Permission Management

+Observe the following principles for permission management:

+- Provide clear description about the app functions and scenarios for each permission required by the app so that users can clearly know why and when these permissions are required.
+Do not induce or mislead users' authorization.
+The permissions on an app must comply with the description provided in the app.
+- Use the principle of least authority for user permissions.
+Allow only necessary permissions for service functions.
+- When an app is started for the first time, avoid frequently displaying dialog boxes to request permissions.
+Allow the app to apply for permissions only when it needs to use the corresponding service functions.
+- If a user rejects to authorize a permission, the user can still use functions irrelevant to this permission and can register and access the app.
+- Provide no more message if a user rejects the authorization required by a function.
+Provide onscreen instructions to direct the user to grant the permission in **Settings** if the user triggers this function again or needs to use this function.

+- All the permissions granted to apps must come from the [Permission List](permission-list.md).
+Custom permissions are not allowed for apps currently.

 ## Permission Workflow

 Determine the permissions required for an app to access data or perform an operation.
 Declare the required permissions in the app installation package.